 Roof drains can be further classified as internal or external.
 Internal roof drains are connected to leaders located and connected to a storm building drain or sewer inside the exterior surface of a building.
-External roof drains drain storm water outside the exterior surface of a building.
-External roof drains may connect to leaders.
+Internal roof drains may be made of cast iron (secured to the roof assembly with clamps) or from copper or aluminum, fashioned from spun components that are welded together and incorporate a flange around the drain bowl.
+External roof drains direct storm water outside the exterior surface of a building.
+Scuppers and overflow drains are the common types of external roof drains, and may connect to leaders or simply drain freely.
 Any requirements for leaders and connections to leaders may be found in the applicable municipal and provincial building and plumbing codes (ref.
 BCBC, 5.6.2.2 Accumulation and Disposal).